hugorince/hugorince/README.md

 - 🌱 I’m currently learning **JavaScript, Python, PhP, React.js**

-- 👯 I’m looking for an **apprenticeship contract starting june 12 2023**
+- 👯 I’m looking for an **apprenticeship contract starting in june 2023**

 - 📫 How to reach me **hugo.rince@gmail.com**